onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

     only the west could become pregnant with this system - this is a testament for the liberties we enjoy The west is the best because only the west can deliver the best Freedom is fundamental
+    everything we do will be legal, moral, and easily auditable you can't build something decentralized on centralization - only the other way around - you can build something centralized on top of decentralization

+whether something is important depends on whether we can do something about it - how viable/realistic/costly it is, what the odds are

+cooper from interstellar: "It's not possible".
+"No, it's necessary".

 Differentiation and specialization coupled with alignment and integration